sophiahe671/Tree-Detection/README.md

 - **Time to Annotate**: Annotating a large enough set of images to effectively train a model is time intensive.
 Needs to be done by hand and be accurate

 ## What I learned
-- Different evaluation metrics to measure the accuracy vs precision of the model including IoU (intersection over union) and F1 score
+- Evaluation metrics to measure the accuracy vs precision of the model require determining IoU (intersection over union) and F1 score accurately
 - Models require different hyperparameters depending on the setting of the image (rurual vs. urban)
 - Annotating ground-truth images requires high precision because this will influence the generation of the model